-Photos will be collected during design field exploration and shared during 60% design.
+Photos will be collected during pre, during, and post implementation.

 16. Insurance.
 All qualifying applicants shall comply with PacifiCorp's insurance requirements set forth in Appendix A. The policy limits are deemed sufficient by PacifiCorp for project activities involving significant risk, including placement of large woody debris in navigable waterways, and are presumed to be sufficient for all activities likely to be funded under this Full Proposal Form.
 Should applicant's insurance program not meet these requirements, bid pricing should include any additional costs applicant would incur to comply with these requirements